groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ./make.sh -t
 ```

-An ISO with the test version of teh DSAS is available in the file
+An ISO with the test version of the DSAS is available in the file
 `work/dsas-test.iso`.
 This ISO includes additional code and services to
 test all of the functions of the DSAS.
 To use this test ISO, you need to
 have two virtual machines configured and from the machine configured as